Acoustofluidic Multiphysics Problem: Microparticle Acoustophoresis

 - “A numerical study of microparticle acoustophoresis driven by acoustic radiation forces and streaming-induced drag forces”, in Lab on a Chip, 12, 4617–4627, P. B. Muller, R. Barnkob, M. J. Herring Jensen, and H. Bruus (2012)

-- A tutorial in 23 papers on acoustofluidics in Lab on a Chip
+- Themed Collection on Acoustofluidics from Lab on a Chip

 - The work was also presented at the COMSOL conference in Milan in 2012